openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

   - Creates alarms when collected data breaks defined rules.

-Ceilometer on OSAD requires a monogodb backend to be configured prior to running the ceilometer playbooks.
+Ceilometer on OSA requires a monogodb backend to be configured prior to running the ceilometer playbooks.
 A connection string will then need to be given in the ``user_variables.yml`` file(See section Configuring User Data below).

 Setting up a Mongodb database for ceilometer